Keyboard shortcuts

 Project-Based Learning

-Every 3dMake lesson includes hands-on projects:
+3dMake lessons include hands-on projects:

 • Lesson 7: Phone stand (parametric transforms)